 - Adopt global perspectives in examining the critical issues currently facing our world.

-- Gain skills that will enable them to obtain and evaluate information about global issues and to take action to address these issues.
+- Evaluate information about global issues and ways to take action to address these issues.

 - Employ the methods and data that historians and social and behavioral scientists use to investigate the human condition.